DZSI LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, June 19, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in DZS Inc. ("DZS" or the "Company") ( DZSI) of a class action securities lawsuit.
+NEW YORK, June 22, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in DZS Inc. ("DZS" or the "Company") (NASDAQ: DZSI) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of DZS investors who were adversely affected by alleged securities fraud between March 10, 2023 and May 31, 2023.
 Follow the link below to get more information and be contacted by a member of our team: